-There are various reasons, assorted catalysts and numerous “straws that can break the camel’s back” that trigger the need for a major re-evaluation of your marketing.
+There are various reasons, assorted catalysts and numerous “straws that can break the camel’s back” that trigger the need for a major re-evaluation of your marketing after a merger, acquisition or other marketing transition.
 You may have:

 - Hired a new CMO (or CEO, CFO, or VP Sales)